-Level: 10, 11, 12

-Constitutional Law is an introductory legal course which investigates many topics, including criminal law, trial rules, court systems, juvenile law, and the American jury system.
-In addition to using contemporary legal cases, a wide variety of teaching methods are used including mock trials, mock jury

-Credit: 0.5 simulations, and videos.
+Level: 10, 11, 12 Credit: 0.5 Constitutional Law is an introductory legal course which investigates many topics, including criminal law, trial rules, court systems, juvenile law, and the American jury system.
+In addition to using contemporary legal cases, a wide variety of teaching methods are used including mock trials, mock jury simulations, and videos.
 The primary learning tool in Constitutional Law is class discussion.

+GLOBAL ISSUES

-GLOBAL ISSUES Course #02421 Prereq: None Level: 10, 11, 12 Credit: 0.5 Global Issues examines several major contemporary political, social, and diplomatic dilemmas of the 21st century.
+Prereq: None Level: 10, 11, 12 Credit: 0.5 Global Issues examines several major contemporary political, social, and diplomatic dilemmas of the 21st century.
 After tracing the historical roots of contemporary issues, students will analyze and evaluate each issue from a variety of perspectives.
 Possible topics include the proliferation of nuclear weapons, human rights and genocide, democracy and dissent, the future of the Middle East, the "war on terror," U.S. foreign policy since Vietnam, and major domestic challenges.
 Active student participation on a daily basis and developing written and oral arguments are major components of a student's grade.

+HUMANITIES

-HUMANITIES Course # 02260 Prereq: Average to above- average grades Level: 12 Credit: 2.0 (one in English; one in Social Studies) An interdisciplinary study of world history and literature with emphasis on philosophy, the arts, and religions of various peoples throughout history as they faced the universal questions of life and existence.
+Prereq: Average to aboveaverage grades

+Credit: 2.0 (one in English; one

+in Social Studies)

+An interdisciplinary study of world history and literature with emphasis on philosophy, the arts, and religions of various peoples throughout history as they faced the universal questions of life and existence.
 The origins of Western culture will be highlighted.
 Students earn a single grade for this two-period course.

-FOUNDATIONS SOCIAL STUDIES Course #11780 Prereq: Director placement Level: 9,10,11, 12 Credit: 1.0 The goal of this course is to develop in students an understanding of citizenship that can be generalized in various facets of daily life.
+FOUNDATIONS SOCIAL STUDIES

+Level: 9,10,11, 12 Credit: 1.0 The goal of this course is to develop in students an understanding of citizenship that can be generalized in various facets of daily life.
 Students will sharpen their basic understanding of history, government, and social systems through the exploration of current and historical events.
-This course can be taken multiple times with teacher approval .
+This course can be taken multiple times with teacher approval.
 Pass/Fail grades are issued for this course.

-APPLIED WORLD CULTURES Course #01840 Prereq: Director placement Level: 9,10,11, 12 Credit: 1.0 This is a special education social studies course for students that explores the geographic, economic, historic, cultural and current issues pertaining to the world's major civilizations.
+APPLIED WORLD CULTURES Course #01840

+Level: 9,10,11, 12 Credit: 1.0 This is a special education social studies course for students that explores the geographic, economic, historic, cultural and current issues pertaining to the world's major civilizations.
 A variety of activities and assessments will be used foster the acquisition of not only content knowledge, but also critical thinking skills appropriate to the social studies.
-APPLIED US History Course #01960 Prereq: Director placement Level: 9,10,11, 12 Credit: 1.0 The goal of this course is to develop an understanding of historical events and individuals in American History.
-The course is taught chronologically, beginning with the colonial era and progressing through modern times.

-Mr. Jason Hlavacs, TCD Principal
+Mr. Steve Carr, TCD Principal

-301 S. Swift Road, Addison, IL 60190(630) 620-8770www.tcdupage.org
+301 S. Swift Road, Addison, IL 60190 (630) 620-8770 www.tcdupage.org